kilobyte/kbtin/README.md

 KBtin is a very heavily extended clone of well-known TinTin++.

+If you're new to MUDding, I would really recommend using one of modern clients, such as Mudlet instead.
+The TinTin++ language is awful to use;
+the codebase in ancient; user-friendliness is an unthing.

+On the other hand, it's one of last remaining text-mode clients, which enables you eg. to run it on a box in the same datacenter as the game server -- for juicy 0.1ms ping and thus reaction time -- while still giving you adequate interactivity despite you living on the other side of the world, hobbled by that pesky speed of light.
+You can use all the usual Unix tools like `mosh`, `screen`/`tmux`, etc...

 The features include:
 * editing keys, input box
 * scrollback